USS TENNESSEE SSBN 734

 April 4, 2014 Cmdr.
 Christopher G. Bohner relieved Cmdr.
 Cmdr.
 Richard F. Dubnansky, Jr., as CO of the SSBN 734 (Gold) during a change-of-command ceremony at NSB Kings Bay.

-July 22, USS Tennessee (Gold) departed Naval Submarine Base Kings Bay for routine operations.
+July 22, USS Tennessee (Gold) departed Naval Submarine Base Kings Bay for a strategic deterrent patrol.